GekPaard/GetCleanData/README.md

  changed these column names in (hopefully) human readable names replace the old column names with the changed colum names

-### Step 5 : Creates a second, independent tidy dataset with the average of each activity and each subject
+### step 5 : Creates a second, independent tidy dataset with the average of each activity and each subject

  select columns with mean (= "mean", "average") from the data set of step 4 get the test and train subjects and concatenate them in the same order